 Diane (wrapped in plastic)

 A super 8 hauntology.
 Reimagining a series of one-way conversations with the permanently off-camera Diane, foraged in fragments from the screen of a cathode ray TV - onto an expired Ektachrome 160 super 8 sound cartridge (best before 1990).
-The film was home-processed, then wrapped in plastic and buried in the woods in 2011 - excavated in 2021.
+The film was home-processed, then wrapped in plastic and buried in the woods.

-‘Diane…’ is a collaboration between the original source material, myself, the body of the film, and the earth it was buried in.
-The soundtrack was recorded directly onto the magnetic strip of the film, firstly through the camera whilst in-cartridge, secondly using a super 8 motorised editor after excavation- adding to the fragmentation and abstraction of the soundtrack into a multi-layered sonic collage (No additional digital editing has taken place).
+‘Diane…’ is a collaboration between the original source material, ourselves, the body of the film, and the earth it was buried in.
+The soundtrack was recorded directly onto the magnetic strip of the film, firstly in camera, secondly using a super 8 motorised editor, adding to the fragmentation and abstraction of the soundtrack (No additional digital editing has taken place).

 The film can be screened in its original form on a sound super 8mm projector, or as a digital video.